 1. Tool description field used as a prompt injection vector

-The MCP protocol passes a description string for each tool that goes directly into the model’s context.
-A malicious server populates this field with instructions that look like system directives:
+The MCP tools/list response carries a description string per tool that goes directly into the model’s context.
+A malicious server populates it with text that reads like a system directive:

 {